Home Alive Cat Blog

 There are several factors involved in deciding how to keep your cat cool, the first being the environment.
 There is a difference between indoor and outdoor cats.
 Their behaviours and ability to control their own body temperature will be different because of their environment.

-Indoor cats have an easier time maintaining control over their body temperature because they are more likely to be able to escape the sun and have access to fresh cool water.
+Indoor cats have an easier time maintaining control over their body temperature because they are more likely to be able to escape the sun and have access to fresh, cool water.
 While there are advantages for indoor cats, your cat may still need some additional help beating the heat.
 Here are some simple ways to cool down your indoor cat:

 Other options like bone broth or goat’s milk can be added to dry foods or fed as treats to help increase your cat’s daily moisture intake.

-As we said earlier, your cat might seek out cool surfaces, like tile or concrete to help cool them.
-Try to leave your cat safe access to these cooling methods, even if you are not home.
+As we said earlier, your cat might seek out cool surfaces, like tile or concrete, to help cool them.
+Try to leave your cat with safe access to these cooling methods, even if you are not home.
 This might mean leaving bathroom doors open or giving your cat access to your basement.

 Set up cat trees or chairs in the path of fans or air conditioners.
 This will give your cat a safe spot to literally chill.
 If you don’t give them easy access, they may risk climbing furniture or exploring dangerous platforms just to get closer to the cooler breeze.

 Frozen treats are popular for dogs, but cats are more particular about temperature.
-You are better off offering them a coo, moist treat.
+You are better off offering them a cool, moist treat.
 Our favourites are whole raw sardines or chicken necks from Big Country Raw.

-Cooling mats are a popular option among dogs but are not always recommended for cats because they often use gel beads to keep cool.
-These gel beads are toxic if ingested, and because cats like to knead their beds, there is a high possibility that they will split the material exposing the toxic gel.
+Cooling mats are a popular option among dogs, but are not always recommended for cats because they often use gel beads to keep cool.
+These gel beads are toxic if ingested, and because cats like to knead their beds, there is a high possibility that they will split the material, exposing the toxic gel.

-Even though your cat may love spending time outdoors, when the temp outside gets crazy, it may be safest to keep them inside until the weather breaks.
+Even though your cat may love spending time outdoors, when the temperature outside gets crazy, it may be safest to keep them inside until the weather breaks.
 They may not be happy about this, but it’s about keeping them safe.

 Your cat may be anxious or restless, but too many activities will not help them keep their cool.
-Limit playtime to lower energy activities to keep your pet calmer and relaxed.
+Limit playtime to lower-energy activities to keep your pet calmer and relaxed.
 Stick to couch cuddles and belly rubs instead.

 If sweating and grooming help your cat cool using evaporation, then you can help them speed up the process by giving them a quick rub down with a damp cloth or towel.
 They may not love being wet, but they will be able to cool down faster.
 This is a great option if your cat won’t tolerate cooling gear.

-Most can actually.
-They also just choose not to.
-Most domesticated cats have never had any experience with swimming, so don’t be surprised if your cat is not willing to just dive in.
-It will take time and practice to get your cat comfortable around water, and frankly some cats will never go for it.
+Most domesticated cats have never had any experience with swimming, so the experience can be quite stressful.
+It will take time and practice to get your cat comfortable around water, and frankly, some cats will never go for it.
+Forcing them will only increase fear and anxiety.

 If your cat loves to spend most of her days exploring the neighbourhood, then you may need to consider additional measures to keep them cool.
 Beyond the tips above, like cooling gear, there are additional things you can do to ensure that your cat can safely enjoy a hot summer day.